yury-s/playwright/bidi.md

 - navigation id stays the same for different navigations, see 'should return from goto if new navigation is started'

 - Intermittent Error: Protocol error (script.evaluate): unknown error
-  Message: AbortError: Actor 'MessageHandlerFrame' destroyed before query 'MessageHandlerFrameParent:sendCommand' was resolved
+  Message: AbortError: Actor 'MessageHandlerFrame' destroyed before query 'MessageHandlerFrameParent:sendCommand' was resolved - apparently fails if a command is sent before about:blank navigation finishes.

 -  lazy loading iframes are not reported (can be disabled in settings I think)

+- setViewport does not affect window.screen.width/height, matchMedia (pptr with cdp is same), see 'should emulate device width'

 TODO: